-Phase one of the program resulted in $10 million being invested into last mile infrastructure that connected more than 43,000 homes and businesses to high-speed Internet in rural and remote areas of B.C.
-This has provided numerous communities with increased opportunities for economic diversification and lifestyle enhancements, access to new business opportunities, services, education and ways to connect with family and friends.
+Phase One of the program resulted in $10 million being invested into last-mile infrastructure that connected homes and businesses to high-speed internet in rural and remote areas of B.C.
+This has provided numerous communities with increased opportunities for economic diversification and lifestyle enhancements.

 For program enquiries contact: